 While we have been required to provide performance bonds in the form of surety bonds or other forms of security and letters of credit in the past, the size of the bonds and letters of credit was not material.
 In recent years, we have entered into contracts that require us to post bonds of significant magnitude and some of our suppliers have asked us to provide letters of credit.
-In many instances, we have been required to deposit cash in escrow accounts as collateral for these instruments, which is unavailable to us for general use for significant future potential revenue could become unavailable to us.
+In many instances, we have been required to deposit cash in escrow accounts as collateral for these instruments, which is unavailable to us for general use for significant periods of time.
+Should we be unable to obtain performance bonds or letters of credit in the future, significant future potential revenue could become unavailable to us.
 Further, should our working capital situation deteriorate, we would not be able to access the restricted cash to meet working capital requirements.